vorteapp/.github/profile/README.md

 ## 👋 Welcome

 ### Our mission as developers of Vorte
-Vorte is on a path to solve the **trust challenge of running your mission online from day one**.
+Vorte is about making office tasks genuinely easier through an intuitive UI and reliable automation on a platform you can trust to respect your privacy.

 Our direction is future-focused: to give maximum leverage to new entrepreneurs and to established businesses ready to change how digital work is done.